-Static attestation verifies the integrity of all software on a device, including the operating system, all runtimes, and configuration information at device power-up.
-It is often referred to as secure boot.
-The security framework for Azure IoT Edge devices extends to manufacturers and incorporates secure hardware capabilities that assure static attestation processes.
+Static attestation verifies the integrity of all software on a device during power-up, including the operating system, all runtimes, and configuration information.
+Because static attestation occurs during power-up, it's often referred to as secure boot.
+The security framework for IoT Edge devices extends to manufacturers and incorporates secure hardware capabilities that assure static attestation processes.
 These processes include secure boot and secure firmware upgrade.
 Working in close collaboration with silicon vendors eliminates superfluous firmware layers, so minimizes the threat surface.

-Once a system has completed a secure boot process and is up and running, well-designed systems would detect attempts to inject malware and take proper countermeasures.
-Malware attacks may target the system's ports and interfaces to access the system.
-Or, if malicious actors have physical access to a device they may tamper with the device itself or use side-channel attacks to gain access.
-Such malcontent, which can be in the form of malware or unauthorized configuration changes, can't be detected by static attestation because it is injected after the boot process.
+Once a system has completed a secure boot process, well-designed systems should detect attempts to inject malware and take proper countermeasures.
+Malware attacks may target the system's ports and interfaces.
+If malicious actors have physical access to a device, they may tamper with the device itself or use side-channel attacks to gain access.
+Such malcontent, whether malware or unauthorized configuration changes, can't be detected by static attestation because it is injected after the boot process.
 Countermeasures offered or enforced by the device’s hardware help to ward off such threats.
-The security framework for Azure IoT Edge explicitly calls for extensions that combat runtime threats.
+The security framework for IoT Edge explicitly calls for extensions that combat runtime threats.

-All healthy systems, including intelligent edge systems, must accept patches and upgrades.
-Security is important for update processes otherwise they can be potential threat vectors.
-The security framework for Azure IoT Edge calls for updates through measured and signed packages to assure the integrity of and authenticate the source of the packages.
+All healthy systems, including intelligent edge systems, need patches and upgrades.
+Security is important for update processes, otherwise they can be potential threat vectors.
+The security framework for IoT Edge calls for updates through measured and signed packages to assure the integrity of and authenticate the source of the packages.
 This standard applies to all operating systems and application software bits.

 Hardware root of trust

-For many intelligent edge devices, especially devices in places where potential malicious actors have physical access to the device, device hardware security is the last defense for protection.
+For many intelligent edge devices, especially devices that can be physically accessed by potential malicious actors, hardware security is the last defense for protection.
 Tamper resistant hardware is crucial for such deployments.
 Azure IoT Edge encourages secure silicon hardware vendors to offer different flavors of hardware root of trust to accommodate various risk profiles and deployment scenarios.
 Hardware trust may come from common security protocol standards like Trusted Platform Module (ISO/IEC 11889) and Trusted Computing Group’s Device Identifier Composition Engine (DICE).
 Secure enclave technologies like TrustZones and Software Guard Extensions (SGX) also provide hardware trust.

-To help customers make informed decisions when procuring Azure IoT Edge devices for their deployment, the Azure IoT Edge framework includes certification requirements.
+To help customers make informed decisions when procuring Azure IoT Edge devices for their deployment, the IoT Edge framework includes certification requirements.
 Foundational to these requirements are certifications pertaining to security claims and certifications pertaining to validation of the security implementation.
-For example, a security claim certification would inform that the IoT Edge device uses secure hardware known to resist boot attacks.
-A validation certification would inform that the secure hardware was properly implemented to offer this value in the device.
+For example, a security claim certification means that the IoT Edge device uses secure hardware known to resist boot attacks.
+A validation certification means that the secure hardware was properly implemented to offer this value in the device.
 In keeping with the principle of simplicity, the framework tries to keep the burden of certification minimal.

-With IoT technology driving different types of business transformations, it stands to reason that security should evolve in parallel to address emerging scenarios.
+With IoT technology driving different types of business transformations, security should evolve in parallel to address emerging scenarios.
 The Azure IoT Edge security framework starts with a solid foundation on which it builds in extensibility into different dimensions to include: